gvwilson/sensibleadventures/booksters-apprentice.md

 corners, a flat top: it was the casket the Hett had been carrying.
 It was the Pilot Stone.

-The darkness cleared a moment later to reveal a scene of confusion.
+The darkness cleared a few moments later to reveal a scene of confusion.
 Razi was on his knees, his hands behind his head, one crossbow against his back, another pointed at his chest.
-The hilt of his sword lay just out of reach in a pool of mercury.
-Three men lay in pools of their own blood beside him.
-A fourth man–the one with the beard–had just breathed his last in a similar pool beside Erileine.
+The hilt of his sword lay just out of reach in a pool of quicksilver.
+Ten strides away from him, Vurt glowered at the circle of Hett soldiers around them.

-Ten strides away, Gaeston and Laeuc looked at the circle of Hett soldiers around them and lowered their weapons.
-"But I'm damned if I'll kneel," Gaeston spat.
+Two men lay beside the bookster, one groaning and the other silent.
+A third man–the one with the beard–lay motionless next to Erileine with a surprised look on his face.
+She swallowed her nausea and slid back behind the base of a nearby statue, the casket heavy in her hands.
+She glanced over her shoulder.
+The cliff's edge was only three long steps away.

+"Drop your sword," a familiar voice barked.  "*Now*, old man, or I swear we will drop you."
+Jaromir strode forward, fury on his face and a naked blade in his hand.

+Erileine shrank back and squeezed her eyes shut.
+He couldn't.
+He couldn't–not her papaere.

-A bald Hett with four ribbons tied around his sleeve led one of the iron-eyed magicians down from the stage and over to Razi.  "*Auedje ne atarappa paurenatepe ke fe iuadje te?*" she demanded coldly.
+Jaromir halted in front of Razi and Vurt.  "*Auedje ne atarappa paurenatepe ke fe iuadje te?*" he demanded coldly.

 Razi smiled politely.  "*La*, my apologies, but I don't speak–"

-"Yes you do," the Hett magician said in Avauntois.
+"Yes you do," the Hett said in angry Gandan-o.
 "Where is it?"

-Razi shrugged without taking his hands from his head.
+Razi shrugged.
 "I swear, I do not know."

-"All right."
-She pointed at the two Avauntois.
-"Pick one."

-"*La*, you have no call to murder those men."
-Razi said.
+"No?"
+Jaromir pointed his sword at Vurt.
+"And if I take this one's head?"

+"*La*, there is no need to murder," Razi said, lowering his arms.
+The Hett behind the bookster jabbed his crossbow into Razi's back, but the lean Karabandi ignored him.

 "Murder?"
-The Hett laughed angrily.
+Jaromir snarled.
 "You talk to me of murder?
-How many men have you killed tonight?"

-"I regret that," the bookster replied calmly.
-"Truly, I do."

-"Tell it to their families," the Hett snarled.
-She stabbed an angry finger at Razi.
+I see three good men dead here by your hand!"

+"Hey, one of those was me," Vurt said, sounding hurt.

+Jaromir put the tip of his sword under Razi's chin.
 "I am tired of my people dying, do you understand that?
 I am tired of people who have done no harm in this world being beaten by drunks, or driven from their homes by mobs, or robbed blind by petty lordlings who know that no one will defend them.
 Your mistress has done nothing to help us–nothing!–and neither has anyone else, so now we are going to help ourselves."

-"I grieve for your wounds," Razi said.
-"But please, what you are doing here–it will not help you.
-It will not help anyone."
+"I grieve for the wrongs done to you and your people," Razi said.
+"But please, what you are doing here–it will not help you."

-"Yes it will," she said coldly.
-"It will stop us from ever being helpless victims again.
-Now, where is the stone?"
+"Perhaps not," the Hett said.
+"But it will stop us from ever being helpless victims again.
+Now, *where is the stone?*"

-Razi said nothing.
-The woman's jaw tightened.
+Panic rose in Erileine's throat.
+She fumbled with the latch on the casket, haste making her fingers clumsy.  *Snick.*  She lifted the lid–it was heavier than she had expected.

+Inside, a clear crystal the size of her fist rested in a cast-iron spiderweb.
+Tiny veins of color pulsed inside the crystal.
+The hair on Erileine's arm stood up.
+She could *feel* the power coming out of the casket like a giant soundless heartbeat in time with the pulses of color.

+She looked up just as Jaromir's patience snapped.
 "Very well.
-Colonel!
-That one."
-She pointed at Laeuc.

-The soldier who had led her over to Razi snapped a salute.
-Sword in hand, he walked ten paces across the tilted stone floor to stand beside Erileine's father.
+Sergeant!"

+A nearby soldier snapped a salute.
+Jaromir pointed at Vurt.
+"Make ready."
+Drawing his sword, the soldier crossed the tilted stone floor to stand behind Erileine's grandfather.
+When the old man turned to face him, the soldier grabbed his shoulder, spun him back around, and forced him to his knees, a sword pressed against his neck.

-"I will ask you once more," she said softly.
-"Or twice, if need be.
-And then it will be your turn."
+"I will ask you once more," Jaromir said to Razi softly.
+"And then it will be your turn."

-Razi looked up at her steadily.
-"As you will."
+Razi looked up at him steadily.
+"All things in balance."

-She raised her arm.
+Jaromir's jaw tightened.
+He raised his arm.
 The Hett soldier brought his sword up.

 "No!"
 Erileine shouted.
-The magician whirled around.
-Twenty strides away, Erileine raised the fist-sized piece of crystal she had taken from the casket over her head.
-"Let him go, or I'll smash it!"

-The soldier glanced at the magician.
-She shook her head.  "*Neh.*"
+Jaromir whirled around as she stood up and raised the open casket.
+"Let them go or I'll throw this over the side!"

+"*Neh!*" Jaromir said, raising his hand to stop the half-dozen crossbowmen who had just aimed their weapons from doing what they had been about to do.

 "I'll do it!"
 Erileine shouted.
-"I swear on my blood, I will!"
+"I swear on my blood I will!"

-The magician laughed.
+Jaromir laughed.
 "Go ahead.
-But I swear on my blood, if you do, there will be nothing left of Starboard Town but ashes when the sun comes up."
+That *epfana* has survived fire and earthquake alike–it will survive a fall.
+And then it will call to us, and we will find it, and all you will have done is delay us by a few days."

 The moment stretched and stretched.
-Laeuc gurgled as the soldier pressed his sword a hair's weight harder against his throat.
-"Don't you weeping dare," Gaeston growled.
+Vurt gurgled as the soldier pressed his sword a hair's weight harder against his throat.
+He nodded at her, his back straight, his gaze unwavering.

-Erileine looked at Razi.
-The bookster's calm, clear eyes held hers.
-He didn't nod, or shake his head–he just waited.

 Erileine sagged.
-"All right," she said, lowering the stone in defeat.
+"All right," she said, lowering the casket in defeat.
+As the soldiers nearest her hurried forward, she reached into the casket and yanked the stone out of the casket.

-As the soldiers stepped forward, Razi lashed out with his foot.
-The blow caught the magician in the ribs, knocking her backward.
-Razi snatched up the hilt of his sword and slashed at the nearest soldier.

-Who flinched, and then laughed.  "*Teppate me peua netahante adj auje,*" he said, pointing at the pool of quicksilver that still lay on the floor.

-"*La*, I suppose not," Razi said.
-He lunged at the soldier–

-–and collapsed like a puppet whose strings had been cut.
-The magician lowered her arm.  "*Ede ebpeten,*" she said coldly.

-Rough hands dragged Erileine to the stage and pushed her to her knees beside her father and Gaeston.
-A limp Razi hit the planks with a thud a moment later.
+"*Neh!*" Jaromir shouted as lightning flashed up her arm.
+She spun around, pulling back her arm to fling the stone over the cliff–

+–and collapsed on the floor as her muscles went limp.
+The stone rolled out of her unfeeling hand.
+Her head lolled to the side.
+There, on the platform around the pyramid, one of the Hett magicians lowered his arms.

+"*Teppate me peua netahante adj auje,*" Jaromir ordered.
+Rough hands picked Erileine up and carried her across the stone floor to lay her back down beside Razi.
+As quickly as the paralysis had happened, it left, leaving her shivering.

-"Now watch," the magician said.
-"Watch, so that your mistress will know not to meddle here again."
-She took the stone from the soldier holding it and walked across the stage to the pyramid.
+"Now watch," Jaromir said.
+"Watch, so that your people will know what change has come."
+Drawing a pair of gloves from his belt, he picked up the Pilot Stone and carried it to the pyramid.
+He bowed to the magician who had cast the spell on Erileine.
+Bowing in return, she took it from him and mounted the stage.

-The lights above the strange machines on the stage throbbed purple and blue, green and yellow, orange and deep red.
-The magician joined the others in a circle around the ram-horned statue.
+The lights above the strange machines surrounding them throbbed purple and blue, green and yellow, orange and deep red.
+The magician joined her three companions in a circle around the ram-horned statue that now stood on the pyramid's flat top, a pair of bamboo struts bracing it so that it didn't topple over.

 Erileine could hear the machines now.
-They were singing to each other, great long notes that ran from bone-tingling bass to fluting whistles that made his ears ring.
+They were singing to each other, great long notes that ran from bone-tingling bass to fluting whistles that made her ears ring.
 The air tingled as the light folded around itself and became a shining emptiness too bright to understand.
 The magicians chanted in time with the machines' rhythmic pulse.

-And then the Pilot Stone began to shine.
-It wasn't too hot, or too
-bright: it was too *real*.
-Erileine threw up her arm to cover her face, but the light shone right through her–right through the whole world.
+And then the Pilot Stone began to shine–*really* shine.
+It wasn't too bright to look at: it was too *real*.
+Erileine threw up her arm to cover her face, but the light went right through them–right through the whole world.

 As one, the magicians on the stage cried out.
-Erileine lowered her arm just in time to see the light sucked into the top of the statue's head, like smoke being inhaled.
+Erileine lowered her arm just in time to see the light sucked into the statue's mouth like smoke being inhaled.

 The statue opened its eyes and tilted its head to one side.
 «Finally.» The word appeared inside Erileine's head like a sliver of